Starlink: Start of development phase (2016–2019)

-In February 2019, a sister company of SpaceX, SpaceX Services Inc., filed a request with the FCC to receive a license for the operation of up to a million fixed satellite Earth stations that would communicate with its non-geostationary orbit (NGSO) satellite Starlink system.

-In June 2019, SpaceX applied to the FCC for a license to test up to 270 ground terminals – 70 nationwide across the United States and 200 in Washington state at SpaceX employee homes – and aircraft-borne antenna operation from four distributed United States airfields; as well as five ground-to-ground test locations.
+First launches (2019–2020)

+After launching two test satellites in February 2018, the first batch of 60 operational Starlink satellites were launched in May 2019.

 By late 2019, SpaceX was transitioning their satellite efforts from research and development to manufacturing, with the planned first launch of a large group of satellites to orbit, and the clear need to achieve an average launch rate of "44 high-performance, low-cost spacecraft built and launched every month for the next 60 months" to get the 2,200 satellites launched to support their FCC spectrum allocation license assignment.
 SpaceX said they will meet the deadline of having half the constellation "in orbit within six years of authorization... and the full system in nine years".

-On 15 October 2019, the United States FCC submitted filings to the International Telecommunication Union (ITU) on SpaceX's behalf to arrange spectrum for 30,000 additional Starlink satellites to supplement the 12,000 Starlink satellites already approved by the FCC.

-That month, Musk publicly tested the Starlink network by using an Internet connection routed through the network to post a first tweet to social media site Twitter.

-In November 2020, Starlink beta internet service was opened to the public.
-Starlink beta testers reported speeds over 150 megabits per second, above the range announced for the public beta test.
+By July 2020, Starlink's limited beta internet service was opened to invitees from the public.
+Invitees had to sign non-disclosure agreements, and were only charged $2 per month to test out billing services.
+In October 2020 a wider public beta was launched, where beta testers were charged the full monthly cost and could speak freely about their experience.
+Starlink beta testers reported speeds over 150 Mbit/s, above the range announced for the public beta test.